VijetaPriya47/Gitlab-Terraform-Provider/docs/guides/use-case-tech-lead-bootstrapping-small-team.md

 }
 ```

 These are the building blocks for using Terraform to manage your GitLab instance.
-The terraform block lets Terraform know where to download the provider for all GitLab resources, and the provider block configures the provider to use an externally provided PAT token to authenticate with GitLab when performing any configuration.
+The `terraform` block lets Terraform know where to download the provider for all GitLab resources, and the `provider` block configures the provider to use an externally provided personal access token to authenticate with GitLab when performing any configuration.

 The next thing that we will want to do is create a GitLab group for your team's code and Wiki to live.
 Groups are a wonderful feature in GitLab that allows you to supply a multi-level hierarchy to your code assets.
 A root, or top-level group, is typically something that an organization will create so they have policy level controls over all sub-groups and projects found within them, so it is considered a best practice to limit the amount of top-level groups, and to focus on sub-dividing into team or functional areas groupings underneath.
 To facilitate this, let's create a group for the team by adding this to our `main.tf` file, modifying it to fit your needs: